 The Historic Civil Engineering Landmark Program recognizes historically significant local, national, and international civil engineering projects, structures, and sites.
-To see the complete list of National and International Historic Civil Engineering Landmarks go here.
+See the complete list of national and international landmarks.

-ASCE offers many books looking back at the history of civil engineering in all its facets, from biographies of some of the legends, to the role of women, to technical looks at the advancement of engineering approaches and technologies.
-See the books available by visiting the ASCE Publications bookstore's history section.
+ASCE also offers many books that look back at the history of civil engineering in all its facets, from biographies of some of the legends, to the role of women, to technical looks at the advancement of engineering approaches and technologies.

 An oral history captures the experiences of civil engineers who might not otherwise have left a written record of those happenings, providing the flavor that other surviving historical sources might not.
 Learn about ASCE’s oral histories.